 Polysynthetic languages are considered the most synthetic of the three types because they combine multiple stems as well as other morphemes into a single continuous word.
 These languages often turn nouns into verbs.[1]
 Many Native Alaskan and other Native American languages are polysynthetic.

-The distinction between synthetic and analytic language is a matter of degree.
-At the most analytic end of the spectrum, in the isolating languages, each word consists of only one morpheme, while at the other end of the spectrum, in polysynthetic languages such as some Native American languages,[7] a single word consists of as many morphemes as an entire English sentence.
+The distinction is, therefore, a matter of degree.
+The most analytic languages, isolating languages, consistently have one morpheme per word, while at the other extreme, in polysynthetic languages such as some Native American languages[8] a single inflected verb may contain as much information as an entire English sentence.

 In order to demonstrate the nature of the isolating–analytic–synthetic–polysynthetic classification as a "continuum", some examples are shown below.